Greece's Church says priests should keep state jobs

 Earlier this month, left-wing Prime Minister Alexis Tsipras called on the church to back a series of government proposed reforms aimed at settling decades-old property disputes and moving priests off the state payroll to a separate publicly-funded structure.

-Tsipras later said the move would free up 10,000 new positions in the public sector amid hiring restrictions that remain in place after the country's international bailouts.
+Tsipras had met Church leader, Archbishop Hieronymos, and later said the scheme would free up 10,000 new positions in the public sector amid hiring restrictions that remain in place after the country's international bailouts.
+Hieronymos had appeared to agree with the proposals at the Nov.
+6 meeting.

+Currently trailing conservative rivals in polls, Tsipras is facing a general election next year.

+The number of salaried employees on the state payroll was reduced by nearly 20 percent during three successive bailouts, dropping to some 560,000.
+They include military and police personnel, teachers and university staff and public hospital workers and well as state administrative staff.